Quick Stats

 - LGBTQ rights - Supporting LGBTQ communities and gender-expansive youth

-- Civic engagement - Electoral organizing, voter mobilization
+- Civic engagement - Electoral organising, voter mobilisation

-The foundation prioritizes building power in communities impacted by systemic oppression by funding and supporting grassroots organizations and campaigns for social change across Los Angeles County.
-Liberty Hill provides seed grants to emerging organizations as well as grants to established organizations with a track record of community organizing and policy wins.
+The foundation prioritises building power in communities impacted by systemic oppression by funding and supporting grassroots organisations and campaigns for social change across Los Angeles County.
+Liberty Hill provides seed grants to emerging organisations as well as grants to established organisations with a track record of community organising and policy wins.

 What They Don't Fund